J2Nlab/laravel-simple-version/README.md

 ### php artisan version:build

 If the build value on `config/version.php` is not `false`, increment build number.
-This number is never eseted to 0.
+This number is never reseted to 0.

 ``` bash
 $ php artisan version:build